-10 Award-Winning Hummingbird Flowers
+10 Award-Winning Flowers That Hummingbirds Adore

-These Top 10 plants, like all other AAS winners, are top of their class.
+These top 10 plants, like all other AAS winners, are top of their class.
 How does it work, exactly?
 AAS is an organization made up of seed-industry professionals, and they conduct confidential and impartial trials of never-before-sold seed varieties throughout North America.
 They grow established varieties next to the new entries for a comparison of growth habit, flower or fruit size and many other factors.
 Only the best performers are declared AAS Winners.

 Why we love it: With a full season to blossom, this verbena will thrive in any container or hanging basket.

 Try Pin Up Flame begonia (Begonia x tuberhybrida, 1999 winner).
 This stunning tuberous begonia variety produces loads of 4- to 5-inch single blossoms in a glowing combination of deep yellow with scarlet and orange edges.
 A prolific bloomer with good weather tolerance and durability, Pin Up Flame will give you fabulous color from summer through fall.

 Why we love it: All by itself, this begonia will brighten up a shady garden.
 With minimal care, it’s perfect for a patio container, even in your least sunny spots.
 Discover the top 10 hummingbird plants that grow in shade.

-Why we love it: In addition to its grace in the garden, Supra Purple makes a lovely cut flower.
+Why we love it: In addition to its grace in the garden, Jolt Pink makes a lovely cut flower.

 Look for Twinny Peach snapdragon (Antirrhinum majus, 2010 winner).
 The shape of this variety’s colorful florets makes it especially easy for hungry hummingbirds to reach the nectar.
 With their bewitching blend of peach, yellow and light-orange blooms, these snapdragons provide excellent coverage for both annual borders and containers.

 Why we love it: These easy-care plants show exceptional tolerance to hot summer growing conditions.

 Try Evolution salvia (Salvia farinacea, 2006 winner).
 This variety expands the salvia color range with its lilac spikes.
 Hummingbirds, bees and butterflies are attracted to the well-branched, robust plants.

 Grow Purple Wave petunia (Petunia x hybrida, 1995 winner).
 This highly popular variety has flower power to spare.
 The abundance of iridescent purple blossoms draws both hummingbirds and bees.
 Even better, it was recently improved for earlier bloom time and slightly larger flowers without sacrificing the eye-catching color.

 Grow Moonsong Deep Orange marigold (Tagetes erecta, 2010 winner).
 The flower color is fade-resistant and such a rich orange it makes others look pale by comparison.
 Easy to grow in 5- to 6-inch pots, plants will flower in about 70 to 84 days.

 Why we love it: Over the summer, the old blooms will be covered with green foliage, which keeps the plants looking fresh throughout the growing season.

 Try Magellan Coral zinnia (Zinnia elegans, 2005 winner).
 This garden zinnia produces masses of clear, bright-colored double coral blooms on bushy, well-branched plants.
 After the first bloom is over, it treats you to another flush of flowers, lasting all season long.